Joshh-Dev/Joshh-Dev/README.md

 ## Things about me 😏

 I like to program stuff, such as games, apps, and websites!
 I like to do this stuff for fun because I find it interesting and I like to try new things.
-Also just so you're aware, don't expect much here because of personal issues.
+Also, just so you're aware, don't expect much here because of personal issues.
 I hope to make cool things someday!

 ---